KosalaHerath/macos-installer-builder/macOS-x64/README.md

 This will create the .pkg installer under the `/macOS-x64/target/pkg` directory.
 The installer can now be double clicked inside Finder and the installer will run through the necessary steps to install the fEMR software.

 ## Running the Application
 Once the installer has finished running through all the steps and installing the necessary software, you can now run the application.
 Inside your Applications folder there should now be a `fEMR` application.
-This can be double clicked to start the install process.
+This can be double clicked to boot up the software.